 Involve the client in discussions regarding the change.

-Send the client regular updates of your work.
+Send the client regular updates on your work.

-If you weren’t doing this prior to the change, now’s a good time to start.
-This may seem like extra work, but it will reduce the chances that you’ll have to redo work later on in the project.
+If you weren’t doing this before the change, now’s a good time to start.
+This may seem like extra work, but it will reduce the chances you’ll have to redo work later in the project.

 Raise concerns immediately.

 You’re the expert; if you see that a change in scope will have adverse downstream consequences, saying it sooner rather than later is best for all concerned.

 Brainstorm alternatives and safety measures against future changes, and write them into your change order or contract.

 Ideally, you want to change your project as few times as possible.
 Think about anything that might affect your project’s on-time completion in the future – more bad weather, an out-of-stock material, an accident by your crew – and consider mentioning smart substitutions or other options in the documentation.
 That way, the next time you encounter a scope-affecting wrinkle in your project, you won’t have to deal with all of the extra paperwork.

 Look no further than Peak Steel Contractors to manage your next project for a trustworthy, hard-working contractor.
 We’ll be there for you, from initial structural design to your completed project.